isomerpages/moe-rgsperl/_about-us/Professional Development.md

 within a collaborative culture.</p>
 <p>Both Professional Development (PD) and Professional Learning are systematic
 and intentional.</p>
-<p>Rationale for Professional Learning
+<h4>Rationale for Professional Learning </h4>
-<br>Research shows that quality teaching enables quality learning.
+<p>Research shows that quality teaching enables quality learning.
 In line
 with this, Professional Learning focuses on providing the conditions for all to learn, including school management and teachers.
 The school gives time and space for collaboration on lesson design and data-driven instruction as well as mentoring and coaching.
 With the student at the center of this process, Professional Learning creates a culture of collective learning and hence, deepens the social capital.</p>
-<p>Beliefs
+<h4>Beliefs</h4>
-<br>The PD plan is based on a set of beliefs and values about teaching and
+<p>The PD plan is based on a set of beliefs and values about teaching and
 learning as articulated in the following ways:</p>
 <p>1 .
 RGS educators view student learning as a <strong>collective</strong> responsibility
 <br>2 . <strong>Sustained</strong> professional learning contributes to quality